Salik147/C-Projects/README.md

 namespace will be added above as : using DatabaseFirst.Models;

-# Adding Code in Home Controller.cs
+# Adding Code in Home Controller.cs (Optional/no need actually)

 just add CodeFirstContext context in constructor such as: public HomeController(ILogger<HomeController> logger, CodeFirstdbContext context)